Keep your cat happy

 Cat owner education workshops

-The City, in collaboration with Inner City Strays, Community Cat Carers and the Cat Protection Society will host 2 cat owner education workshops.
+The City, in collaboration with Inner City Strays, Community Cat Carers and the Cat Protection Society will host a cat owner education workshop.

-Each cat owner who registers and attends the workshop will be eligible to have their cat desexed for $30 through the Cat Protection Society as part of the feral cat management program.
-The workshops will be limited to 15 people at a time.
+Each cat owner who registers and attends the workshop will be eligible to have their cat desexed and microchipped for $25 through the Cat Protection Society as part of the feral cat management program.
+The workshop will be limited to 25 people at a time.

 To register your interest in attending a workshop, please email email@example.com.

-The project has been funded by the NSW Office of Local Government.
+The workshop has been funded by the NSW Office of Local Government and the City.

 Last updated: Friday, 20 November 2015